From Disembarkation to Dunedin

 - Hiking the Abel Tasman Coast Track (well, part of it)

-Our Airbnb, ‘The Bothy,’ was a tranquil retreat on a working farm atop the cliffs of the Otago Peninsula, providing a serene environment to relax and regain our land legs.
+Our Airbnb, ‘The Bothy,’ was a self-contained unit on a working farm atop the cliffs of the Otago Peninsula.

-- Orokuni Bird Sanctuary: After a somewhat disappointing experience in Te Anu, this sanctuary was a delightful surprise, showcasing wild Tui, Kaka, and Takahe among other native species.
+Orokuni Bird Sanctuary: After a somewhat disappointing experience at the bird sanctuary in Te Anau, this sanctuary was a delightful surprise, showcasing wild Tui, Kaka, and Takahe among other native species.

-- Allans Beach: A stunning, windswept beach with its resident sea lions.
+- Allans Beach: A stunning, windswept beach with its resident sea lions and lots of shorebirds.

 We had a very quiet New Year’s Eve which included a trip to a laundromat in Dunedin and macaroni and cheese for dinner.
 Quite a change from last year!